kubernetes101/pib-dev/labs/outer-loop.md

 ## Update Git Repo

-- `flt create` generates GitOps files for the cluster
+`flt create` generates GitOps files for the cluster.

-- [CI-CD](https://github.com/kubernetes101/pib-dev/actions) generates the deployment manifests
-  - Wait for CI-CD to complete (usually about 30 seconds)
+A GitHub action [CI-CD](https://github.com/kubernetes101/pib-dev/actions) generates the deployment manifests.
+You will need to wait for CI-CD to complete, which usually takes about 30 seconds.

 ```bash